Blanching Green Beans For Freezing

 Instructions

-6. Use a slotted spoon to scoop your beans out of the boiling water and add them right into the bowl of ice cold water to stop their cooking.
+3. Cool - Set a large mixing bowl with water and ice nearby.
+Use a skimmer ladle to get the beans out of the boiling water and into the bowl of ice water, this will help to stop the cooking.

 Notes